American citizens, U.S. national, permanent residents, refugees, or those who reside

 Year then it will run until the end of that Academic Year and be renewable from the

 Because circumstances change, all scholarships and work-study grants must be renewed after the initial period.
 No renewal is automatic; it is the student’s own responsibility to re-apply: renewal form

-Webster University offers a 5% tuition reduction off a student’s first year of study should they complete their application by March 1st and confirm with a tuition deposit by March 15th.
+Webster University offers a 5% tuition reduction off a student’s program should they complete their application by March 1 and confirm with a tuition deposit by March 15.
 Please note this is for a Fall 1 start-date and is only applicable for full-time degree seeking students studying at Webster University, the Netherlands.
 Study abroad students or part-time students are not eligible for the discount.

 Application deadline: April 15 for applicants wishing to start in Fall; November 1 for those wishing to start in Spring.

 Who may apply: Current students at Webster Leiden who wish to do a Study Abroad semester at a Webster

 The Sverdrup fund was established as an endowed fund to promote and advance international awareness among the students and faculty of Webster University.
 Each year Webster University awards a number of students from campuses in Europe with scholarships for study at a Webster campus in the United States.
 The minimum award is 250.00.